ArcadeTV/neogeo-menu/README.md

 ---

-This aims to be an alternative menu for the chinese 161in1 multicart that was fully reverse engineered by vortex in 2023.
+_This aims to be an alternative menu for a modded chinese 161in1 v3 multicart that was fully reverse engineered by vortex in 2023._

 ---